LadiesLoveCleanCode/MangoDB-api/README.md

 ### Unsolved Problems

-In future iterations of MangoDB we would love to use clickable category icons to display a user's inventory.
+In a future iteration of MangoDB we would love to use clickable category icons to display a user's inventory.

 ## Images